hoangpham2209/PortSwigger-Web-Security/Access Control/Vulnerabilities in password-based login/README.md

 First, input any username and a long password (longer 100 characters)
 ![](img/7.png)

+In this lab, if we try so many time, it will response `Try many time.
+Please try again after 30 minutes`.
+So to bypass this, we need to add `X-Forwarded-For: [numb]` with [numb] from range 1 to 100 to change to different IP.

 We will see the username with the `Response received` time different.
 ![](img/8.png)